Stange Municipality: Coat of arms

 The coat of arms was granted on 20 June 1986.
-The arms show a white or silver-colored medieval plough called an ard on a green background.
-It symbolizes this historic importance of agriculture in the area; originally the growing of grains and then later growing potatoes.
+The official blazon is "Vert, a plough argent" (I grønt en sølv ard).
+This means the arms have a green field (background) and the charge is a medieval plough called an ard.
+The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+The design symbolizes this historic importance of agriculture in the area; originally the growing of grains and then later growing potatoes.
 The arms were designed by Arne Løvstad.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has five parishes (sokn) within the municipality of Stange.
+The Church of Norway has five parishes (sokn) within Stange Municipality.
 It is part of the Hamar domprosti (arch-deanery) in the Diocese of Hamar.

 Media

 The newspaper Stangeavisa has been published in Stange since 2004.

 History

 Archeological finds indicate agricultural settlements in the area well before the Viking Age.
 Since the shortest route from the south to Hamar went through the area, there have also been trade and hospitality there since time immemorial.
 Stange has its own historical association that publishes articles, short research topics, as well as authoritative works on the area's history.

 Stange Church is located in Stangebyen.
 The church is mentioned in 1225 in Håkon Håkonsen's saga and the current church building was constructed around the year 1250.

 The Atlungstad Distillery was established in Stange in 1855.